The late-time radio behavior of GRB afterglows: testing the standard model: Conclusions

 All in all, in individual cases, the model fit in the radio may seem adequate, especially considering the typical errors and often small numbers of data points per band in the literature, but looking at a larger sample of events, a pattern emerges.
-A single power law fit to the radio tends to describe the light curve at least as well as model fits based on the standard jet model, and, in general, no jet break is indicated by the radio data.
+A single power law fit to the radio, mostly inconsistent with asymptotic power law predictions, tends to describe the light curve at least as well as model fits based on the standard jet model.
+We investigate the possibility of a secondary component (a wider jet or reverse shock emission with energy injection) dominating the late-time radio emission.
+This addition may explain a part of the anomalous afterglows, but in some cases requires another effect to suppress the emission from the forward shock of the narrow jet, and is disfavored in the cases where some light-curve steepening is seen simultaneously with the jet break.
+Evolving microphysics parameters may reproduce at least some of the observed post-jet-break light curves.

-Although our sample is not complete, it was constructed essentially at random with a large variety of GRB properties, the only criterion being evidence of a jet-break in at least one band.
-Thus the large fraction of objects that do not behave in accordance with the standard jet model, along with no unambiguous cases of objects that do, is telling.
+As Group 1 of our sample includes all GRBs in the \emph{Swift} catalog with X-ray jet breaks and published radio data, it is both representative and contains GRBs with a range of properties.
+Thus the large fraction of objects whose behavior cannot be reproduced by our model fits, along with the scarcity of unambiguous cases of objects that behave as predicted by the standard model (and the lack of constraints associated with them), is telling.
 Along with the radio-quiet GRB population \citep{hancock13, ronning17, ronning18}, this highlights our lack of understanding of this part of the GRB afterglow spectrum and, quite possibly, the relevant physics.
 This problem may be better investigated in the future through radio and millimeter follow-up programs which continue until long after an observed X-ray or optical break.
+Until then, the physical parameters determined for GRBs may contain systematic errors. \\

 \acknowledgments